kamwoods/splendir/README.md

 ![Splendir Directory Listing View](assets/sds-dirview.png)

 Both the **Directory Listing** view and **Tree View** are implemented with a virtual scrolling feature to provide live views of directories of any size.
 When scanning large directories, you will see a progress report as the tool builds this data structure.
 Once the directory has been scanned, you can scroll to any point in the output to inspect and review before exporting.
 You can also adjust the Sort Options to instantly view and export sorted results without having to rescan.
-The **Default** sort optioncorresponds to an alphabetized directory walk (all subdirectory entries grouped together at each level).
+The **Default** sort option is an alphabetized directory walk (all subdirectory entries grouped together at each level).

 ![Splendir Tree Listing View](assets/sds-treeview.png)